Linear algebra over T-pairs: Algebraic background

-\begin{rem} For a general admissible $\tT$-module $\mathcal A$, $\Ach$ is additively isomorphic either to $\Net$ or $\Net_{p,q}$, where $(p,q)$ is the characteristic of $\mcA$.
+\begin{rem} In general, $\Ach$ is additively isomorphic either to $\Net$ or $\Net_{p,q}$, where $(p,q)$ is the characteristic of $\mcA$.
 (The proof is an easy exercise.)
 If $\mathcal A$ is also a semiring, then the isomorphisms are also semiring isomorphisms. \end{rem}

-In the special case that $\mathcal{A}$ is a semifield, meaning that $\mathcal{A}$ is a semiring and all the non-zero elements of $\mathcal{A}$ are invertible, it follows from Theorem~1.4 of~\cite{tahar} that the characteristic of $\mathcal{A}$ is either $0$ or $(1,1)$ or of the form $(p,0)$ for $p$ prime.
-In that way, in the case of semifields, the number $p$ coincides with the standard notion of characteristic of semifield.
-In particular, either the characteristic is $0$ or $1$, or it is a prime number and then $\mathcal{A}$ is a field.
-In the tropical literature, often $\Ach$ is the idempotent Boolean semifield $\mathbf B = \{ \zero, \one\}$, in which case $\mcA$ has characteristic 1, and $\mcA$ is called a $\mathbf B $-algebra.
-In the tropical literature \cite{IR}, $\mcA$ has characteristic $(1,2).$
+In the special case that $\mathcal{A}$ is a semifield, meaning that $\mathcal{A}$ is a semiring and all non-zero elements of~$\mathcal{A}$ are invertible, it follows from Theorem~1.4 of~\cite{tahar} that the characteristic of $\mathcal{A}$ is either $0$ or $(1,1)$ or of the form $(p,0)$ for $p$ prime.
+In that way, in the case of semifields, the number $p$ coincides with the standard notion of the characteristic of a semifield, which either is $0$ or $1$, or else it is a prime number and then $\mathcal{A}$ is a field.